TrademarkTrademark

 Reviewed for accuracy by Ryan Fee on May 12, 2026.

-The Terraform and OpenTofu split is no longer just a licensing debate.
-In 2024 the question was "is OpenTofu safe to try?"
-In 2026 the better question is "which roadmap do we want to depend on?"
-The answer turns less on language syntax and more on governance, state handling, orchestration patterns, and how much HCP Terraform a team already runs.
+For most teams in 2026, OpenTofu is the lower-risk default, and the rest of this guide walks through why.
+The question that decides it has shifted.
+In 2024 it was "is OpenTofu safe to try?"
+Now it's "which roadmap do we want to depend on?"
+The answer has less to do with language syntax and more to do with governance, state handling, orchestration patterns, and how much HCP Terraform a team already runs.

 Disclosure.
 Scalr supports both Terraform and OpenTofu and was a founding contributor to OpenTofu.
 We have a commercial interest in customers using platforms that support both engines.
 The goal of this article is to separate what is actually different from what is just branding.